jswithalex/BACE-Winter2015/README.md

 #### Pre-Requisites:

-+ A working knowledge of HTML and CSS and familiarity with the internet are pre-requisites for this class.
++ A working knowledge of HTML and CSS and familiarity with the internet.
 + Create a GitHub account to save your work on the web.

 **Start Date**: Jan 15, 2015